 Want To Increase Your Rating?

-VA Sleep Apnea Claim Changes in 2025: Why You Need to Act Now
+VA Sleep Apnea Claim Changes in 2026: Why You Need to Act Now

 The landscape for sleep apnea benefits is shifting fast.
 Veterans who wait could see dramatically lower compensation.

-The Current 50% Rating Is Disappearing
+The Current 50% Rating Is Evolving

 That’s a massive hit to monthly disability benefits.